Faculty and Staff

 - Soil chemistry

-My research largely involves characterization and quantifying the impacts of air pollution, such as “acid rain,” mercury, and elevated concentrations of carbon dioxide and associated effects of changing climate on the structure and function of ecosystems.
+My research largely involves characterization and quantifying the impacts of air pollution, such as “acid rain,” mercury, elevated concentrations of carbon dioxide and associated effects of changing climate and land and water disturbances on the structure and function of ecosystems.
 Much of my work has focused on forest and associated aquatic resources, including studies at the Hubbard Brook Experimental Forest, NH and the Huntington Forest in the Adirondacks, NY.
 I also examine effects on wetlands, the Great Lakes, urban ecosystems, coastal waters and the open ocean.
-Over the past thirty years, I have advanced new analytical techniques, established and maintained long-term measurements and experiments, and developed a series of research and predictive models that simulate transformations of major chemical elements in forest vegetation, soil and surface waters in response to air pollution, climate and land disturbance.
-Moving beyond theory, I am interested in testing ‘in situ’ strategies to reverse the damaging effects of acid rain and mercury contamination and eutrophication.
+Over the past 35 years, I have advanced new analytical techniques, established and maintained long-term measurements and experiments, and developed a series of research and predictive models that simulate transformations of major chemical elements in forest vegetation, soil and surface waters in response to air pollution, climate and land disturbance.
+Beyond theory, I am interested in testing ‘in situ’ strategies to reverse the damaging effects of acid rain and mercury contamination and eutrophication.
 Current research includes using models, field experiments and measurements to examine: ecosystem effects of changing climate and acidic, nitrogen and mercury deposition; the effectiveness of “green” water infrastructure in stormwater management; and ecosystem restoration.
+Recently we have been quantifying health and ecosystem co-benefits associated with a national carbon standard for power plant emissions.

 - Environmental chemistry

 I teach undergraduate and graduate-level classes in environmental engineering, sustainable civil and environmental systems, aquatic chemistry and biogeochemistry.
-I have a large number of graduate students, undergraduate students and even some high school students who work in my laboratory.
+I have graduate students, undergraduate students and even some high school students who work in my laboratory.
 These students have a keen interest in research.
 They are encouraged to interpret their results in the context of environmental problems and issues, to interact with the research community beyond Syracuse University, present the findings of their research at professional meetings and publish in peer-reviewed journals.
+We have a new graduate training program called EMPOWER (Education Model Program on Water Energy Research, funded by the National Science Foundation) that will advance research on the energy-water nexus and provide training opportunities beyond science and engineering in science communication, public policy and research program management.

 - Tau Beta Pi, Engineering Honor Society, Maine Alpha, 1974